muratk3n/thirdwave/en/tweets/2020/week6.md

 u even make it in your house right?!!
 Right!!!!.
 Hahahahhaaha..!
 So Irish"

-This is non-sense.
+This is f-ing non-sense.

 *2020-2-5 13:48:8*

 ---

 You know, that would be even funnier if you were Italian.
 But you are not.
-This guy..
 If you really want to fall under a category, it can be 'a jock', at best.
-You go to a psychologist too?
-Do you.. :( do you.. :( tell her your problems?
+This guy.. goes to a psychologist too?
+Do you.. do you.. tell her your problems?
 Do you cry like a little bitch?
 Booo hooo hoooo boooo ... they call me Fredo .. booo hoo

 "The word 'Fredo' is like the N-word for my people"